 Prior to performing any of the procedures in this chapter, remove ac power from cabinet components.
 If the cabinet is installed and operating, spin down all disk drives and halt all tape drives in the cabinet.
-Switch the circuit breaker on the front panels of any CDUs to the OFF (()) position.
+Switch the circuit breaker on the front panels of any CDUs to the OFF (\bigcirc) position.

-2.4 Installing Adapters and Adding Memory in the Server Processor
+2.4 Replacing the Adapters and Adding Memory in the Server Processor

-Installing the adapters and adding memory on the server processor motherboard involves the following tasks:
+Replacing the FDDI and bus adapters and adding memory on the server processor motherboard involves the following tasks:

+- Sliding the server processor out of the cabinet

+- Removing the old adapter cards

-- Sliding the server processor out of the cabinet - Installing the new adapter cards - Adding memory - Sliding the server processor back into the cabinet
+- · Installing the new adapter cards

+- Adding memory

+- Sliding the server processor back into the cabinet